core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Read latest data {#read-data}

-A client can get the latest published topic data by making a GET request to the 'topic_data' URI in the broker.
-Please note that discovery of the 'topic_data' parameter is a required previous step (see {{topic-get-resource}}).
+A client can get the latest published topic data by making a GET request to the 'topic-data' URI in the broker.
+Please note that discovery of the 'topic-data' parameter is a required previous step (see {{topic-get-resource}}).

 On success, the server MUST return 2.05 (Content) response with the data.